Armenia Coronavirus - Travel Advice

 Armenia and Coronavirus

-Vaccinations against COVID-19 are now carried out on a voluntary basis for all citizens over 18 years of age and for foreigners living in Armenia.
-Individuals can receive the vaccination at medical institutions 7 days a week by appointment only.
-On May 1, 50,000 complete doses of the Chinese vaccine CoronaVac was imported to Armenia.
+Vaccinations are now carried out on a voluntary basis for all citizens over 18 years of age and for foreigners living in Armenia.
+Citizens and foreigners alike can receive the vaccination at medical institutions 7 days a week by appointment only or by walk-in at one of the many mobile vaccination stations set up in public places.
+AstraZeneca and Coronavac are being administered to anyone 18 and above, while Sputnik V is reserved for people in risk groups, including residents and employees of social care centers, medical workers from 18 to 54 years of age and adults with chronic diseases.

 Armenia Covid-19 Entry Requirements